When is the best time to visit India?

 Best for: Holi Festival, the Golden Triangle

 March is the last month before scorching temps take hold, which makes it a great time to tick off the Taj Mahal and Amber Fort in the Golden Triangle.
 But the biggest reason to travel to India in March is, of course, Holi!
-It’s not every day you can take to the streets with hundreds if not thousands of people and throw colourful powders over each other in the name of love.
-The date changes based on the Hindu calendar, but usually occurs on the last full moon in March.
+It’s not every day you can take to the streets with hundreds, if not thousands of people and throw colorful powders over each other in the name of love.
+The date changes based on the Hindu calendar but usually occurs on the last full moon in March.

 Best for: hiking in the Himalaya, spotting wildlife in Ranthambhore